 A hurricane preparedness plan will contain several moving parts involving multiple people.
 Be sure to designate roles to employees who are up to the challenge.
 Communicate specific responsibilities with each stakeholder and make sure they have the resources and technology they need.
 Let everyone know who is on each team and who they can look to for specific information.

 You have to do more than simply tell people their responsibilities—you must also thoroughly train them.
 Get the team together to review protocol and answer any questions they may have.
 As the company evolves, so too should the plan.
 Be sure to modify it with every new location, expansion, or change to a facility.

 Practice your plan with mock drills.
-Role-playing various scenarios may seem silly.
-But when facing a dangerous, deadly hurricane, team members will be more likely to remember a drill than a bunch of text.
+Role-playing various scenarios may seem silly, but when facing a dangerous, deadly hurricane, your team members will be more likely to remember a drill than a bunch of text.
 You can choose whether to give the team notice or conduct impromptu drills to mimic a real-life emergency.

 Hurricanes will happen.
 The good news: You now have a solid framework in place to prepare your business for a violent storm.
 Weather experts can forecast hurricanes days in advance, and businesses should use that insight to their benefit.
 Follow the guidelines above and help your business weather the storm.

 AlertMedia is the leader in emergency communication software.
 Thanks to two-way messaging, an intuitive user interface, and 24/7 customer support, you can rest easy knowing you’re prepared if a storm is heading your way.

 Looking for help preparing your business for a hurricane?
 We’ve created a detailed checklist that will help make sure you’ve got all your bases covered.
 Click this button to download now!